 IDPs from Sa'ada in settlement outside Houth, April 2017

-Modrek (7, with the brown jacket) and Obaid (9) live in a settlement in Houth in Yemen, one hour away from their hometown Sa'ada.
-Sa'ada has been under heavy attack since March 2015, the boys fled with their families two years ago to escape the violence.
-Now they don't go to school, but rather spend their time collecting empty plastic bottles.
+Obaid (9) live in a settlement in Houth in Yemen, one hour away from his hometown Sa'ada.
+Sa'ada has been under heavy attack since March 2015, Obeid fled with his family two years ago to escape the violence.
+Now, he does not go to school, but rather spend his time collecting empty plastic bottles.

 "If we collect one full, large bag, we get 150 Yemeni Reals," says Obeid.
 That is around half a dollar.